senecajs/senecajs.org/src/pages/api/index.md

 ```
 ___Example: calling listen on a custom host and port over tcp___

-Seneca allows multiple transport types to be ran simultaneously over different ports.
-This allows the greatest
-flexibility to clients with minimal setup.
+Seneca allows multiple transport types to be run simultaneously over different ports.
+This gives clients maximum flexibility with minimal setup.